How to use this site

 ROS as the Universal Cause of Aging and Degeneration across the Plant and Animal Kingdoms

 Across all tissues in both plants and animals, ROS is the final common pathway when excitatory load exceeds antioxidant capacity.
 In animal cells, sustained calcium influx and mitochondrial hyperactivation push the electron transport chain into a high pressure state that generates superoxide and hydrogen peroxide.
 Persistent overload drives ferroptotic chemistry when glutathione and GPX4 collapse.
 Chronic HO1 activation through Bach1 signaling releases Fe²⁺ from heme, while loss of PGRMC1 disrupts heme export through mitochondria associated membranes.
-The enlarged iron pool accelerates hydroxyl radical formation, which drives chain lipid peroxidation, nuclear membrane failure, and irreversible oxidative death.
+The enlarged iron pool accelerates hydroxyl radical formation, which drives chain lipid peroxidation, organelle membrane destabilization, and irreversible oxidative injury.

 Plants converge on the same endpoint through their own organelle systems.
 GLR mediated calcium entry activates RBOH enzymes, which generate large bursts of superoxide and hydrogen peroxide.
 Chloroplasts and mitochondria both amplify ROS when electron transport becomes over reduced under drought, heat, salinity, or infection.
-When this oxidant burden overwhelms ascorbate, glutathione, and GPX like enzymes, plant cells enter a programmed collapse that is chemically identical to ferroptosis in animal cells.
-The iron dependent lipid peroxidation that defines ferroptotic death in animals appears in plants under severe abiotic or biotic stress, and the same repair failure triggers membrane breakdown and loss of cellular integrity.
+When this oxidant burden overwhelms ascorbate, glutathione, and GPX like enzymes, plant cells enter a ferroptosis-like collapse marked by iron dependent lipid peroxidation, membrane breakdown, and loss of cellular integrity under severe abiotic or biotic stress.

 This sequence defines the terminal stage of the stress glutamate ROS cascade in both kingdoms.
-Calcium overload, mitochondrial or chloroplast driven hyperactivation, RBOH or NADPH oxidase escalation, ROS accumulation, iron catalyzed peroxidation, and structural collapse form a universal biological architecture for aging, degeneration, inflammatory pathology, and malignant or hypergrowth transformation.
+Calcium overload, mitochondrial or chloroplast electron transport hyperactivation, RBOH or NADPH oxidase escalation, ROS accumulation, iron catalyzed lipid peroxidation, and structural membrane collapse form a universal biological architecture for aging, degeneration, inflammatory pathology, and malignant or hypergrowth transformation.
 The specific proteins differ between plants and animals, but the chemical logic and redox thresholds that determine survival or collapse are the same.

 Systems Integration and Therapeutic Entry Points